8 Tips: How to find a property for sale in Germany

 1. Hypofriend's property radar

 Before starting your search, you will want to make sure you have determined your maximum property budget.
 If you sign up for Hypofriend's affordability calculator, you will not only understand your maximum property price but through Hypofriend's property radar you will also be automatically matched with suitable properties that you can afford.

-The property radar aggregates listings from Germany's two largest real estate platforms and regularly sends you newly published listings.
+In our property radar, you get access to properties from across Germany's real estate platforms and we will regularly send you newly published listings.
 This way you have an easy to browse overview of 90% or more of the properties on the market.

-Once you have signed up to the property radar, it is important that in your account you set the search filters which include:
+Once you have signed up to our Hypofriend property search, it is important that in your account you set the search filters which include: